wcrl/Build-the-Bot/WCRL 2023 Competitor Information/WCRL 2022-2023 Rulebook.md

 ### Remote Control

 - No signal jamming, or deliberate signal interference is permitted.
-  - If using Bluetooth controls, renaming the bluetooth transceiver and adding a password is required to prevent signal interference.
+  - If using Bluetooth controls, renaming the Bluetooth transceiver and adding a password is required to prevent signal interference.
   - Taking control of another team's bot is prohibited
 - All control systems must be in compliance with Federal Communications Commission (FCC) regulations, including only accessing and utilizing permitted channels.
 - WCRL, WCRL partners, or WCRL sponsors are not liable if teams do not comply with FCC regulations.
-- The type and manner of power supply for the controller is left to the team’s discretion as long as the selected design does not aid the performance of the bot beyond allowing driver input to reach the bot.
+- The type and manner of power supply for the controller are left to the team’s discretion as long as the selected design does not aid the performance of the bot beyond allowing driver input to reach the bot.
 - There is no restriction on the number of drivers for any one bot as long as all drivers on a team are collectively controlling one single bot.

 ### Inspection Period